Climate Change Confronts Us

 - what are the implications of airborne dust escapes for the marine environment and nearby shellfish beds?

-For a more detailed critique of the application, check out this review forwarded to us by a Lasqueti Island resident.
+For a more detailed critique of the application, check out this review forwarded to us by Lasqueti Island land owners.

 BC doesn't need another mess like the one recently exposed at Ridley Coal Terminal in Prince Rupert.